zuozhenggh/learning-library/solutions-library/ebs-migrate/backup/backup.md

 ## **STEP 1:** Create a Backup with the Oracle E-Business Suite Cloud Backup Module

-**FOLLOW ALONG AND READ CLOSELY, THERE ARE MANY VALUES AND STEPS THAT MUST BE COMPLETED ACCURATELY TO CREATE THE BACKUP**
+**FOLLOW ALONG AND READ CLOSELY, THERE ARE MANY VALUES AND STEPS THAT MUST BE COMPLETED ACCURATELY TO CREATE THE BACKUP.**

 The EBSCloudBackup.pl script validates key requirements before beginning the actual backup, including checking the available space, checking connections, verifying that archive logging is enabled, and verifying that mandatory patches have been applied.
 Check that these requirements are in place before you start running the script, so that the script can proceed with creating the backup after performing the validations.